This year, thanks to our sponsors, Alert Today Florida, our free summer learning initiative is all about space!

 Think of it as a self-paced scavenger hunt!
-Explore new PBS KIDS apps, read books and add them to your reading chart (PBS KIDS has a great reading list to start with, complete science experiments, etc. to earn points, sign your name to PROMISE that you’re being truthful, and then send it in by the deadline (July 31) to receive an invitation to our annual Summer Challenge Wrap-Up party!
+Explore new PBS KIDS apps, complete engineering challenges and science experiments, read books and add them to your PBS KIDS Reading Chart to earn points, sign your name to PROMISE that you’re being truthful, and then email / send it in by the deadline (July 31) to receive an invitation to our annual Summer Challenge Wrap-Up party!

-For each stamp you receive for visiting a neighbor organization — either in-person or virtually — you’ll get points on your Summer Challenge Official Checklist, making you eligible for more goodies at the end of the summer!
+Along with a Checklist, you’ll receive the Community Classroom Consortium’s annual Passport to Adventure.
+This year’s Passport focuses on exploring science and outer space, and is also available at all public library branches as well as several other community locations.
+For each stamp you receive in your passport for visiting a neighbor organization — either in-person or virtually — you’ll get points on your Summer Challenge Official Checklist, making you eligible for more goodies at the end of the summer!
 The community locations featured in this year’s passport will have staff on-hand to “stamp” or sign their page for you.

 When You’re Done

-At the end of your summer of adventure, you’ll submit your Checklist to WFSU (via email [link firstname.lastname@example.org] or snail mail - attn: Hannah Power, WFSU Public Media, 1600 Red Barber Plaza, 32310).
-We will tally up your points and invite you to our special Summer Challenge Wrap-Up Celebration (yes more celebrating!), where we’ll honor your dedication to fighting the summer slump by awarding certificates and giving out prizes!
+At the end of your summer of adventure, you’ll submit your Checklist to WFSU (via email [email@example.com] or snail mail – attn: Hannah Power, WFSU Public Media, 1600 Red Barber Plaza, 32310).
+We will tally up your points and then reward your dedication to fighting the summer slump by awarding certificates and giving out prizes!

 This project demonstrates how WFSU/PBS KIDS and Tallahassee community partners join forces to keep you and your family engaging in informal, educational programming throughout the summer months.